lukcic/devops/AWS/SysAdmin/DataBases.md

 * within AZ, Cross AZ and Cross Region
 * replication is ASYNC
 * replica can be promoted to normal DB
-* application must update connection string to leverage read replicas
+* application must update connection string to leverage read replicas (each RR have own endpoint)
+* no automatic failover
 * no transfer fees if both DBs in the same region
 * use-case: for reporting applications to not overload master DB (only SELECTS)